frankburgs/main/readme.md

-- This repo holds general /notes and is a work in progress for converting the safety observations list to React.
+- This repo holds general 📁/notes and is a work in progress for Reactifying & Tailwinding the weld pages repo.

 # Current task breakdown - Convert welding safety list to React

 - Convert array of observations to arrays/objects.

 ``` jsx
 return (
   <li className="item">